modio/modio-unity/README.md

 * Ready-to-go, fully functional and customizable mod browsing UI
 * C# interface built on the Unity Engine for connecting to the [mod.io API](https://docs.mod.io)
 * Powerful search, filtering and tagging of mods
-* Player preference and accounty management
+* Player preference and account management

 ## Installation
-Requires **Unity 2017.3** or later.
-Tested on Windows, and MacOS.
+Requires **Unity 2018.4** or later.
+Tested in-editor on Windows and MacOS.

 ### Asset Store or .unitypackage
 Import a package from the [Asset Store](https://assetstore.unity.com/packages/templates/systems/mod-browser-manager-138866)